Tamalika Karmakar

 Tamalika Karmakar (born 2 July) is a Bangladeshi actress and model.
-Her notable film roles were in Ei Ghar Ei Songshar (1996), Kittonkhola (2000) and Ghetuputra Komola (2012).
-Tamalika won Bangladesh National Film Award for Best Supporting Actress for her role in Kittonkhola.
+Her notable film roles were in Ei Ghor Ei Songsar (1996), Kittonkhola (2000) and Ghetuputra Komola (2012).
+Tamalika won the Bangladesh National Film Award for Best Supporting Actress for her role in Kittonkhola.
 In July 2017, she performed, with Aranyak Nattaydal theatre troupe, in Rarang, on their 180th rendition.

 Early life

 Karmakar was born on 2 July.
 She started acting at the age of 3.
 Gowhor Jamil, folk and classical dancer, was her dance teacher.

 Career

 Karmakar has been associated with the theater group Aranyak Nattaydal since January 1992.
 She debuted in the theater play Pathor, written and produced by Mamunur Rashid and Azizul Hakim.
 She went on to play other plays including Khela Khela, Iblish, Prakritojon and Joyjointhi.

+Personal life

+Karmakar has been residing in New Jersey since 2020.
+She married Pravin on 20 January 2024.